whopqa/AWS_Intern/content/5-Workshop/5.9-UsingChatbot/_index.md

 - "Đặt lịch gặp chuyên gia Trần Thị B ngày mai buổi chiều"

 The chatbot will:
-1. Extract appointment details (consultant, date, time)
+1. Extract appointment information (consultant, date, time)
-2. Check consultant availability
+2. Check the consultant's available schedule
 3. Confirm the booking with you
 4. Create the appointment in the system

 ### Updating an Appointment

-To modify an existing appointment:
+To edit an existing appointment:
 - "Tôi muốn đổi lịch hẹn sang thứ 4"
 - "Change my appointment to 3pm"
 - "Reschedule my meeting with consultant A"

-The chatbot will show your current appointments and guide you through the update process.
+The chatbot will display your current appointments and guide you through the update process.

 ### Canceling an Appointment